 Artichokes and pesto.
 A mousse of artichoke, tulip flowers, crispy artichokes, local idiazabal goat cheese rolled in dehydrated pesto.
 I don’t need to tell you that from the description that this dish was another stroke of genius and it was a revel to eat.

 Stewed wheat with farmhouse milk emulsion and oxtail – this dish had the positive notes from a reduced rich beefy jus, it had ox cheese too along with a garnish of carrot leaves.
 It was seriously delectable.

 Roasted red mullet on bone shoots, fried eggs and the broth of the bones.
 It sounds simple but it’s not as the amount of technique that goes into the egg spheres, cauliflower caviar & jamon is unparalleled.

 ‘Cheese, fruits and mint’ was a melange of marshmallow, blue cheese cake, Belgian raspberry framboise sorbet, dehydrated framboise crumb, mint gel along with cream cheese with mint.
 So much technique, so much flavour.

-The service was seamless throughout which made the meal even more enjoyable and huge props to our sommelier/maitre’d who knew the wines and the menu inside out.
+The service was seamless throughout which made the experience even more enjoyable, huge props goes to our sommelier/maitre’d who knew the wines and the menu inside out.
 He even recommend some rum and whisky bars in Bilbao for us too.

 When did I go?
 September 2015

 The damage: Expect to pay circa €230 per head for the tasting menu and wine (£200ish at the time)

 The good: Chef Eneko Atxa had the dream of building an ecological, 100% sustainable restaurant powered on renewable energy.
-He did that and creates ornate modernist Basque cuisine that puts a permanent stamp in your memory bank, eating here was a spectacle for the senses.
+He did that and more by creating ornate modernist Basque cuisine that puts a permanent stamp in your memory bank, eating here was a spectacle for the senses.